8 MIN READ

 There have been numerous reports of police harassing, abusing, attacking, and raping transgender individuals, perhaps the most visible group within the broader LGBTIQ community.
 Sunita Lama, the rights activist, recalled being harassed and beaten by the Nepal Police and members of the Young Communist League in 2005.

 “Transgender people are more vulnerable because they look different,” said Anuj Peter Rai, a gay man who works at the Blue Diamond Society.
 “They are not accepted by society, which hinders their chances of prospering in a professional setting.
-As result of a lack of oppourtunities, many are often left with no choice but to become sex workers.”
+As a result of a lack of opportunities, many are often left with no choice but to become sex workers.”

 In March 2019, Junu Gurung, a trans woman, was brutally beaten by one Bidesh Karki.
 She went to the police station to file a report but was told to first tend to her wounds at the hospital and then come back.
 The police did not assist her in getting to the hospital nor contact the Blue Diamond Society to help her.
 Gurung never came back and two days later, she died from her injuries.

 Again, in January 2020, trans woman Ajita Bhujel was raped and strangled to death in Hetauda.
 Transgender women and other LGBTIQ community members have also suffered disproportionately during the pandemic.
-When the lockdown was announced in March 2020, queer individuals who lost their jobs had to go back home and live with parents, families, and neighbours who do not accept their sexual orientation or gender identity.
+When the lockdown was announced in March 2020, queer individuals who lost their jobs had to go back home and live with parents, families, and neighbors who do not accept their sexual orientation or gender identity.
 This led to the development of numerous emotional and psychological problems, even culminating in suicide.
 According to Pinky Gurung, the president of the Blue Diamond Society, 16 transgender individuals committed suicide during Nepal’s four-month lockdown.

 The harassment faced by queer individuals has even migrated online.
 In November, a TikTok video of a man harassing Nikisha Shrestha, a young trans woman, was posted online, drawing the ire of social media and queer rights activists.
 The perpetrator was eventually arrested.